watir/watirbook/installation/ubuntu-10-10.md

 *Watir-webdriver drives Firefox on Ubuntu*

 Wasn't that way easier than firewatir install?!
 I sure think so.

+### Chrome with watir-webdriver

 Now, lets see if it can really drive Chrome too.
 Ubuntu does not have Chrome installed by default, so you have to install it yourself.
 Download it from [google.com/chrome](http://www.google.com/chrome).
 After installation Chrome will appear at *Applications > Internet > Chrome*.

 And it really works!